fengs/fengs.github.com/_posts/2013-12-26-visualization-using-google-charts.md

 And it works for me.
 It feels awesome to see the scale drop and pants become loose.
 There are controversies with regard to the low-carb diet, which I'm not going into details about.
 Just for this specific scenario, what if I'd like to visualize my progress, and blog it by the way.

 The [matplotlib] (http://matplotlib.org/) of Python is a first try.
 But I googled something better.
-Yup, the [Google Chars] (https://developers.google.com/chart/?hl=fr).
+Yup, the [Google Charts] (https://developers.google.com/chart/?hl=fr).
 Not only because it is *very* pretty, but also for the interactive capability of Javascript.

 Take a look at this **Column Chart**, which looks very similar to a histogram chart but it does not deal with bins or frequencies.
 It is just a basic plot with bars instead of dots and lines.
 If you hover the mouse over one of the bars, the corresponding date automatically displays.
 Nice job, Google!